 When looking at net follower peaks, brands can delve in to each aspect of their strategy that has driven that growth.
 By looking at what content was posted during a time period and the engagement rate on that content, they can start to gain an insight into what content is contributing to high engagement, high visibility, and growth.
 Another key element of using net follower growth to inform strategy is UGC and influencer partnerships.

 Looking back to find top performing UGC—community created content that the brand was either @mentioned, photo tagged in, or both—that was posted during the time period, gives brands a more holistic view of the visual conversation happening, and how that pertains to growth.
 Encouraging an audience to create great content and tag the brand is a surefire way to increase your organic reach and help to grow your following.
-Find out how to source top-performing content in a WFH world here.
+Find out how to source top-performing content in a WFH world.

 Working with influencers gives brands the opportunity to reach brand-new followers with similar tastes.
 Picking the right influencers to work with, whether they be macro or micro influencers is the first step.
-Once your partnerships are up and running, Dash Hudson’s influencer tracking tool, Relationship IQ, makes it quick and easy to see how many followers you’re gaining from your partnerships, down to the post level.
+Once your partnerships are up and running, Dash Hudson’s influencer ROI tracking tool, makes it quick and easy to see how many followers you’re gaining from your partnerships, down to the post level.
 This insight helps brands decide who to partner with, who to elevate from a gifting relationship to a paid partnership, and which influencers may not be the right fit.

 By digging into the external factors of net follower growth peaks, you will be able to gain a better understanding of who and what types of content are producing growth.